 About the Sainsbury Centre

 The Sainsbury Centre for Visual Arts is one of the most important public university art galleries in Britain.
 It was founded in 1973 at the University of East Anglia (UEA) with the support of one of the nation’s great philanthropic families, Sir Robert and Lady Sainsbury who donated their extraordinary art collection which includes works dating from prehistory to the late twentieth century from across the globe.
 A radical new building by Norman Foster was designed to house the collection and was his first public work.

 The Sainsbury Centre holds one of the most impressive art collections outside of the national institutions.
 It includes a significant number of works by modern masters of European art such as Pablo Picasso, Edgar Degas, Alberto Giacometti, Henry Moore, Francis Bacon, Jacob Epstein, Jean Arp, Chaïm Soutine and Amedeo Modigliani.
+There is also a remarkable collection of art and antiquities dating from prehistory to the late twentieth century from across the globe.
 There are major holdings from Oceania, Africa, the Americas, Asia, the ancient Mediterranean cultures of Egypt, Greece and Rome, as well as Medieval Europe.
-Alongside the permanent collection, it hosts a range of exhibitions in the largest suite of temporary exhibitions galleries in Eastern England.
+Alongside these permanent collections, it hosts a range of exhibitions in the largest suite of temporary exhibitions galleries in Eastern England.

 Sainsbury Centre for Visual Art at the Campus University of East Anglia, Norwich NR4 7TJ